AldrichW/GoatWeather/README.md

 1. From the root of the app directory, open `GoatWeather.xcworkspace` using Xcode
 2. Build and Run the app using `Cmd + R`

-## Testing the app
-1. With the project opened on Xcode, Tap on Product tab > Test or use `Cmd + U`

 ## Third Party Libraries

 The following third party libraries and frameworks were used to help develop GOAT Weather:
   * SnapKit - Snapkit offers an easy to use API for setting autolayout constraints for views.
 I find the default API apple provides confusing and hard to read
   * Cocoapods - I needed to use cocoapods in order to easily integrate Snapkit into my project
-  * URLProtocolMock - I got inspiration from an exteral blog to mock the URLProtocol in order to accurately test the network layer.
-I'm not too familiar with unit testing network layer code, so I did a bit of research for this part.

 ## Architecture

+** Please see `GoatWeatherArchitectureDiagram.jpeg` in the root directory for the full architecture diagram **

 When designing the architecture for this app, I focused on the following guiding principles:

-  * Clear data flow - making sure that data flows in the direction of service layer -> model -> view model -> view, while invocations and interactions are clearly communicated from the view controller to the service layer.
+  * Clear data flow - making sure that data flows in the direction of service layer -> model -> view model -> view, while invocations and user interactions are clearly communicated from the view controller to the service layer.
-  * Flexible and extendable components - Since we'll be building on it in future interviews, I wanted to ensure that features can be easily added
+  * Flexible and extendable components - Since we'll be discussing and building on it in future interviews, I wanted to ensure that features can be easily added
   * Easy to test - Decoupling components to make business logic easy to test by injecting mocks
-  * UX flows coverage - I focused on the user not getting stuck in any flow (cold start, returning user, error case, empty case), so I made sure the app always had a call to action and we don't introduce complicated stateful experiences since they tend to be fragile

 ### Design Pattern - MVVM vs VIPER/RIBs